 The Institute of Medicine recommends that a librarian or information specialist be involved in the systematic review process.
 In fact, this study published in the Journal of Clinical Epidemiology shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search.

-See our How Librarians Can Help page for a more detailed explanation of how we can best serve you.
+See the links below for a more detailed explanation of how we can best serve you.

 Below is a list of public registered protocols produced from Cornell's systematic review service team.